goldenscale/GS_GithubMirror/README.md

 - [mdshw5/pyfaidx](https://github.com/mdshw5/pyfaidx) - Efficient pythonic random access to fasta subsequences
 - [ahma-hub/analysis](https://github.com/ahma-hub/analysis) - The current repository contains all the scripts needed to reproduce the results published in the paper: "Obfuscation Revealed: Electromagnetic obfuscated malware classification".
 - [jimmy-ly00/Ransomware-PoC](https://github.com/jimmy-ly00/Ransomware-PoC) - A simple, fully python ransomware PoC using AES-CTR and RSA.
 Supports Windows, Linux and macOS
-- [dmdhrumilmistry/pyhtools](https://github.com/dmdhrumilmistry/pyhtools) - A collection of python written hacking tools consisting of network scanner, arp spoofer and detector, dns spoofer, code injector, packet sniffer, network jammer, email sender, downloader, wireless password harvester credential harvester, keylogger, download&execute, ransomware and reverse_backdoor.
+- [dmdhrumilmistry/pyhtools](https://github.com/dmdhrumilmistry/pyhtools) - A Python Hacking Library consisting of network scanner, arp spoofer and detector, dns spoofer, code injector, packet sniffer, network jammer, email sender, downloader, wireless password harvester credential harvester, keylogger, download&execute, ransomware, data harvestors, etc.
 - [vasco2016/ransomware](https://github.com/vasco2016/ransomware) - Seeing how easy it is to create ransomware.
 - [CYBERDEVILZ/Cryptonite](https://github.com/CYBERDEVILZ/Cryptonite) - A ransomware created for Windows OS.
 It is easy to test in a safe environment before deploying it to the victims.
 Developed using Python
 - [Concinnity-Risks/RansomCoinPublic](https://github.com/Concinnity-Risks/RansomCoinPublic) - A DFIR tool to extract cryptocoin addresses and other indicators of compromise from binaries.